devmount/SublimeSettings/README.md

-# SublimeSettings
+# Sublime Text 3 Settings
-My personal Sublime Text 3 settings
+I'm using this repository to version and synchronize my user settings on different devices